“WE ARE BORN AT A GIVEN MOMENT, IN A GIVEN PLACE, AND LIKE VINTAGE YEARS

 “ART HAS BEEN A PART OF MY LIFE SINCE FINGER-PAINTING AT FIVE.
 WHO KNOWS WHY IT BECOMES WHAT YOU ARE.
 IT JUST DOES.
 IT IS A CALLING. “

-I AM A SIGNATURE MEMBER OF THE AMERICAN WATERCOLOR SOCIETY AND THE NATIONAL WATERCOLOR SOCIETY AND CURRENTLY SIT ON THE BOARD OF DIRECTORS FOR NWS AS DIRECTOR OF DEVELOPMENT AND AWARDS.
+I AM A SIGNATURE MEMBER OF THE AMERICAN WATERCOLOR SOCIETY AND THE NATIONAL WATERCOLOR SOCIETY AND HAVE SAT ON THE BOARD OF DIRECTORS FOR NWS AS DIRECTOR OF DEVELOPMENT AND AWARDS.
 MY PAINTINGS HAVE BEEN IN EXHIBITIONS IN EUROPE AND ASIA AS WELL AS IN THE USA.

 HERE IS MY CREATIVE PROCESS: